Richard-Yang-Liu/smartcall-intelligent-voice-assistant/README.md

 - It uses PostgreSQL to save data.
 You can update the prompt anytime.
 - You can also switch between LLM models.

-## How Intent Recognition Works
+## Prompt Engineering for Intent Recognition

-Below is the key code snippet for intention recognition and conversational control in the SmartCall workflow:
+The following prompt template and logic are used in the SmartCall workflow to detect user intention and ensure clear, human-like conversation flow.
+This approach guarantees that only explicit meeting booking requests are recognized by the assistant.

 ```javascript
 // prompt.js
 const inputMessages = $json.messages || [];